-The wider your aperture is (ie. smaller f/number), the shallower your depth of field will be.
+The wider your aperture is (smaller f-number), the shallower your depth of field will be.
 This means that if you are using a wide aperture, only a small part of your image will be sharp.

 If you take a portrait, you can keep the person’s face sharp while the background is blurred.
-But if you photograph a landscape scene with a wide aperture, you will find that a huge part of the photo is blurry.
+But if you photograph a landscape scene with a wide aperture, you’ll find that a huge part of the photo is blurry.

-Start with an aperture of around f/8 and use smaller if you want a greater depth of field.
+Start with an aperture of around f/8 and go smaller if you want a greater depth of field.

 Be aware of using small apertures without testing your lens first.
-As you may find, a very narrow aperture (over f/16) has a detrimental effect on the sharpness of your photos.
-It is called diffraction effect.
+You may discover a very narrow aperture (over f/16) has a detrimental effect on the sharpness of your photos.
+This is called the diffraction effect.